splunk/cla-agreement/README.md

 Add a repository secret PAT_TOKEN with a github PAT for a service account to your repo.
 Add the service account to cla-agreement-svc

+This CLA/COC tracker users https://github.com/marketplace/actions/cla-assistant-lite
+Thank you SAP for your support of the OSS/Shared source Community